james-priest/reactnd-project-would-you-rather/docs/README.md

 <span class="center bold">Redux Store Entities</span>

 ## 4. Coding Phase
+Now that the design phase is done I can jump into the coding phase with a clear roadmap of what components need to be built and how to build them.

 ### 4.1 API Functions
 The first step is to create a set of API functions to our async data requests.
 This includes